Houston Area at a Glance

 0 Fully Encrypted

-Houston maintains better scanner access than many major U.S. cities.
-While HPD has encrypted tactical and specialized units, the core of police communications— dispatch, patrol responses, and routine operations—remain on open P25 channels that anyone with a digital scanner can monitor.
+Houston maintains more scanner access than most major U.S. cities.
+HPD has encrypted tactical and specialized units, but dispatch, patrol responses, and routine operations remain on open P25 channels that any digital scanner can receive.

 Houston Area Agency Status